Ephemera-Ouyang/BEMAP/README.md

 ### 1. Download and Install APKs
 - Access the provided [Google Drive link](https://drive.google.com/drive/folders/1W1Y0coZDmBmbTkgHi4RrsbEj_Z2oWxN4?usp=sharing) to download the benchmark APKs.
-- Transfer the APK files to your Android device and install them.
+- Transfer the APK files and Autoprofiler to your Android device and install them by following steps 1 to 4.